ilbers/isar/doc/user_manual.md

 Experimental support for riscv64 is available as well.

-### Cross-building for a compat architecture
+### Building for a compat and/or native architecture

 Some architectures, under Isar amd64 and arm64 so far, support running 32-bit legacy applications on 64-bit kernels.
 Debian supports this via the multiarch concept.

 Isar can build 32-bit packages as part of a 64-bit image build and also enable the image with the necessary packages.
-To activate the compat mode of a build, set `ISAR_ENABLE_COMPAT_ARCH = "1"` in `local.conf`.
-Packages that shall be built for the compat arch need to be tagged individually by setting `PACKAGE_ARCH = "${COMPAT_DISTRO_ARCH}"` in the package recipe.
-Non-tagged packages will continue to be built for the primary target architecture.
+To activate compat support, set `ISAR_ENABLE_COMPAT_ARCH = "1"` in `local.conf`.
+This will install neccessary build dependencies in the buildchroot.

+For all dpkg package recipes, Isar automatically provides a `<package>-compat` target that builds the package for the `COMPAT_DISTRO_ARCH`.
+This can be referenced using the `DEPENDS` and `IMAGE_INSTALL` variables.

+To explicitly build a package for the build host architecture (in cross build scenarios, or when generating an SDK), Isar automatically provides a `<package>-native` target for all dpkg package recipes.

 ### Cross Support for Imagers